 What is Pancit Lomi

-Pancit Lomi or Lomi is a Filipino noodle soup with fat yellowish noodles and thick broth.
-You can best consume this dish using a spoon so you can get all that goodness in one bite!
+Lomi is a Filipino dish with fat yellowish noodles and thick broth.
+You can consume this dish using a spoon so you can get all that greatness in one bite!

-In 1968, a Filipino-Chinese restaurateur by the name, To Kim Eng, introduced the noodle soup dish in Lipa City, Batangas, Philippines.
+In 1968, a Filipino-Chinese restaurateur by the name, To Kim Eng introduced the noodle dish in Lipa City, Batangas, Philippines.
 His recipe eventually became a hit among his mahjong co-players.
-Subsequently, he established the first lomihan (lomi house) in the very town of Barangay Marawoy, Lipa City, and earned the title Lomi King.
+Subsequently, he established the first lomihan (Lomi house) in Barangay Marawoy, Lipa City, and earned the title Lomi King.